typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

     DEFAULT VALUES
     RETURNING to_jsonb(id, start_time) INTO payload;

-    -- Products that were updated after the previous deployment -- are unsyced.
-This fetches the previous deployment time SELECT
+    -- Products that were updated after the previous deployment are unsyced.
+    -- Fetches prev function timestamp to help query unsynced rows for further processing.
+    SELECT
         start_time
         INTO prev_start_time